 There have been three attempts to recover the influenza virus from bodies entombed in permafrost.

-The first was undertaken by Johan Hultén in Brevig Mission, Alaska, U.S., in 1951.
+The first was undertaken by Johan Hultén in Brevig Mission, Alaska, United States, in 1951.
 This attempt was not successful in that no viral traces were obtained.
-Hulten made a second attempt in 1997, however, that proved to be successful.
+Hultén made a second attempt in 1997; however, that proved to be successful.

-The third was carried out in Longyearbyen, on the Norwegian arctic islands of Svalbard in 1997-98.
-This project was undertaken by an international team of researchers, led by Dr. Kirsty Duncan, then a University of Windsor professor specializing in climate change, meteorology and health.
-(She is presently the federal Minister for Science and Sport).
+The third was carried out in Longyearbyen, on the Norwegian arctic islands of Svalbard, in 1997/1998.
+This project was undertaken by an international team of researchers, led by Dr. Kirsty Duncan, then a University of Windsor professor specializing in climate change, meteorology, and health.
+(She is presently the federal minister for science and sport).

 The Longyearbyen Cemetery

 In Norway, graves are typically dug to a depth of two metres.
-In the permafrost terrain at Longyearbyen, a coal mining town, the practise was to drill and blast a grave site to loosen the ground, with excavation and backfilling being completed with hand tools.
+In the permafrost terrain at Longyearbyen, a coal-mining town, the practice was to drill and blast a grave site to loosen the ground, with excavation and backfilling being completed with hand tools.
 As the deaths in question took place in an era when working men did what they had been told to do, it seemed very probable that this grave would have been properly prepared.